 Christy Anandappa, Office Administrative Associate, joined UCAT after serving thirteen years as an Office Associate in the Department of Marketing and Logistics in Ohio State’s Fisher College of Business.
 Before she moved to Ohio, she worked for the British Consulate General in Chicago, Illinois.

-Teresa A. Johnson, Ph.D. is the instructional consultant for assessment and the scholarship of teaching and learning in University Center for the Advancement of Teaching.
+Teresa A. Johnson, Ph.D. is an instructional consultant and the Coordinator for Assessment and Curriculum Design at the University Center for the Advancement of Teaching.
 She earned a doctorate in Microbial Ecology at the University of Illinois at Urbana-Champaign.
 She has taught in the sciences at Butler University and at the College of Wooster.
 Her pedagogical research has focused on classroom assessment techniques and impacts of prior knowledge on student learning in the sciences.
 Her current interests are course and curriculum design, articulation of learning outcomes, and evaluation of teaching strategies.

 Alan Kalish, Ph.D. is director of University Center for the Advancement of Teaching and an adjunct assistant professor of Education Policy and Leadership at The Ohio State University.
 He previously served as the founding director of the Center for Teaching and Learning at California State University, Sacramento, and associate director of the Teaching Resources Center at Indiana University, Bloomington, where he also earned his Ph.D. in English.
 His research interests include how people negotiate the transition from graduate school to faculty lives, and his publications include articles on this topic, as well as on other issues in college teaching.